SYSTRAN/faster-whisper/README.md

 If you are comparing the performance against other Whisper implementations, you should make sure to run the comparison with similar settings.
 In particular:

 * Verify that the same transcription options are used, especially the same beam size.
 For example in openai/whisper, `model.transcribe` uses a default beam size of 1 but here we use a default beam size of 5.
+* Transcription speed is directly related to number of words in a transcript, ensure that the other implementation has similar WER to this implementation.
 * When running on CPU, make sure to set the same number of threads.
 Many frameworks will read the environment variable `OMP_NUM_THREADS`, which can be set when running your script:

 ```bash